AElbaum/sitm300-stub/README.md

 4. run: "chmod +x run_client.sh
 5. run: "chmod +x run_GUI.sh
-6. To start the code, first run "./setup.sh", this creates the virtual serial connection
+6. To start the code, first run "./setup.sh", this creates the virtual serial connection Check note of the output, it shoudl look like this:
+    2024/01/23 23:50:09 socat[28832] N PTY is /dev/pts/1
+    2024/01/23 23:50:09 socat[28832] N PTY is /dev/pts/2
+    2024/01/23 23:50:09 socat[28832] N starting data transfer loop with FDs [5,5] and [7,7]

+    If the ports are not /dev/pts/1 and /dev/pts/2, then type ctrl+C to kill the program and start it again, this should correct the error
+    If this error remains, you may change the ports in the simulator_serial.py and client_serial.py files.

-7. Next, to either start client or GUI, enter "./run_client" or "./run_GUI"
+7. Next, to either start client or GUI, enter "./run_client" or "./run_GUI" These cannot be run at the same time, so make sure to close both simulator and client terminals before running the run_GUI.sh script